DragonSpit/HPCsharp/README.md

 Merge Sort is O(NlgN), never O(N<sup>2</sup>), generic, stable, and runs on a single CPU core.
 Faster than Linq.OrderBy and Linq.OrderBy.AsParallel.

-## Other Algorithms
+## Merge

-Other algorithms provided:
-- Insertion Sort which is O(N<sup>2</sup>), and useful for fast in-place sorting of very small collections.
-- Binary Search algorithm
-- Parallel Merge algorithm, which merges two presorted collections using multiple cores.
+Parallel Merge algorithm, which merges two presorted collections using multiple cores.
 Used by Parallel Merge Sort.

-- Parallel Linq-style methods for Min, Max, Average, etc.
+## Insertion Sort

+Insertion Sort which is O(N<sup>2</sup>), and useful for fast in-place sorting of very small collections.
+Generic implemenation for Array and List containers.

+## Binary Search

+Generic implementation of the binary search algorithm, for Array and List containers.

 ## Min and Max
 *Algorithm*|*Collection*|*vs Linq*|*Parallel vs Linq*